Home Info Scrapbook Contact

 Brand: Direct Line InsuranceProject: This is Not a Van

 Like most insurance brands among tradespeople, Direct Line was seen as a necessary evil.
-They didn’t recognise or relate to the daily battles their customers faced.
-One of the biggest?
-Tool theft.
-Seventy percent of tradespeople had been victims — and half of them more than once — yet the law offered them no real protection.
-We uncovered a simple but powerful insight: offices are protected by law, but vans — the tradesperson’s place of work — aren’t.
-The solution?
-Turn vans into offices.
-A bit mad, maybe, but sometimes crazy problems need crazy ideas.
+It didn’t reflect the daily battles customers faced—specifically tool theft.
+Seventy per cent of tradespeople had been victims, yet the law offered no real protection.
+We uncovered a powerful insight: offices are protected by law, but vans—a tradesperson’s place of work—aren’t.
+Our solution was to challenge the law by legally reclassifying vans as offices.

 into a launchpad.